divad12/blog/_posts/2012-01-05-my-experiment-in-daily-idea-generation.markdown

 cssPaths: ["/css/ideas-list.css"]
 ---

-I've always had the fear that, should I ever want to do a startup after I graduate (and enter the real world), I wouldn't have an idea that I wanted to passionately pursue.
-So, for about a year or so, I've been passively maintaining a list of any idea I get, recording in a Google Doc anytime something interesting pops into my head.
+I've long had the fear that, should I ever want to do a startup, I wouldn't have an idea that I wanted to passionately pursue.
+So, for about a year, I've been passively maintaining a list of any idea that pops into my head as a Google Doc.
 With about 40 items on that list, there wasn't anything that hadn't been done that I thought was particularly compelling.
 Then, one day, a meta-idea popped into my head: what if I spent 10 minutes every morning _actively_ generating ideas, writing down any thought I get in a stream-of-consciousness, unfiltered fashion?
 I could just cut back my morning Reddit + Hacker News + RSS reading.

 Would there be anything interesting?
 How many would I get?
 Would the volume trickle off after a few days?
 Would it increase the rate of passive ideas that pop into my head?
 Would it nurture my creativity and engender greater right-brain activity (whatever that means)?
 I was curious.